ndcbe/data-and-computing/fall2023/syllabus.md

 Be sure to answer the questions that are asked.
 When discussing results, only report the appropriate number of significant figures.

-**Problem Sets:** Not all (sub)questions on problem sets will be graded in detail.
-You may lose points for missing comments, missing units, unlabeled graphs, and non-sensible significant figures (digits) for final answers, even for problems only graded for completion.
+**Homework:** Homework assignments will be spot checked for completeness using the follow grading scale:
+* Full credit: At least 90\% complete.
+Work must be well-organized and conform with all coding and plotting standards.
+* Most credit: At least 75\% complete.
+Work may not conform with all coding and plotting standards.
+* Some credit: Credit given depending on completeness.
+Expect to get this grade if your work is sloppy or difficult to follow.

+**Mini-Project:** This will be graded in-depth (in contrast to the homework).
+Be sure to tripple check the Python code and plotting formatting standards.
+We expect publication quality plots of this project.

 **Formatting**: The expectation is that your submission includes neatly written code with extensive comments, well-labeled graphs, and answers to any discussion questions.
 Your project submissions should be professionally formatted, like a laboratory report.
 Your response to discussion questions and code comments MUST be written in your own words.

 **Pseudocode:** Most assignments require you to write brief pseudocode.
 We will learn how to do this during the first week of the semester.
 Your pseudocode needs to reflect all the main steps and logic of your solution.
 You do not need to rewrite your pseudocode if your final solution has different main steps or logic.
 Instead, you should update your pseudocode with a few notes showing the change.
 In our experience, rewriting the pseudocode is very helpful if you find a mistake in your logic but get stuck making modifications.
 Prof. Dowling has been programming in Python for 20 years.
 He writes pseudocode and so do other professional software developers.

-Please see the “Pseudocode Guidelines” and “Python and Commenting Guidelines” sections in [](../01/Pseudocode.ipynb) for additional details.
+Please see the “Pseudocode Guidelines” and “Python and Commenting Guidelines” sections in [](../notebooks/01/Pseudocode.ipynb) for additional details.

 ### Assignment Submission